suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 ![](./pcsx2-decompiler-1/ghidra-xref-1.png)

-Alternatively, you can Right Click on most things in both Decompiler and Diassembly, to select References - Find References to *whatever*.
+Alternatively, you can Right Click on most things in both Decompiler and Disassembly, to select References - Find References to *whatever*.
 This shows a dialog with same lone call.

 ![](./pcsx2-decompiler-1/ghidra-xref-2.png)